– Tim Plaehn, Editor, The Dividend Hunter

 With that in mind, here are a few strategies I use that may be out of step with what you have learned from the entertainment-focused financial news outlets and my the dividend stock that pays an 18% yield like clockwork.

 Track your dividend earnings on a monthly or quarterly basis.
 The online brokerage account systems do a terrible job of tracking stock returns including dividends.
-For example, I have accumulated shares of Ship Finance International Limited (NYSE: SFL) in one of my accounts.
+For example — and this is only an example, not necessarily a current stock recommendation — I have accumulated shares of Ship Finance International Limited (NYSE: SFL) in one of my accounts.
 The brokerage account summary page shows the shares are up about 2.5%.

 Yet with dividends included, the SFL shares have earned a 17% total return since I started buying into the stock.
 To know that information, I have kept a spreadsheet that lists each dividend stock I own, and the individual listings are updated with each share purchase and dividend earned.